Climbing to the Top of the ATLAS 13 TeV data: Top-quark properties

 Precisely predicted properties of top-quark decays are measured as a stringent test of the SM and as a probe of contributions from BSM physics.
 These include the polarisation of the $W$ bosons produced in top-quark decays, the spin correlations and entanglement of top-quark pairs, and their forward--backward asymmetry.
 Additionally, top-quark decays are used both to test the modelling of QCD effects such as colour connection and as a source of $W$ bosons to test the universality of their couplings to different lepton families.

 These properties were studied extensively in \RunTwo data, benefiting from a data sample much larger than the one from \RunOne.
-As it is cleaner than the other channels, the dilepton channel was often used for these studies despite the reconstruction of top-quark kinematics being more complex there.
+As it is cleaner than the other channels, the dilepton channel was often used for these studies despite the more complex reconstruction of top-quark kinematics in this channel.